 Allow Edit: If you want users to be able to edit this document after it has been generated, check this box.
 Read more about this feature.

 Once you've filled in all of the values to your specifications, click Save.
-The template is now ready to be edited.
+You will be redirected to the template detail record.

 This is a very basic overview of the template editor.
 For a more in-depth explanation, click here.